jhashuva/playwithpython.github.io/funcs.md

 Example 2:

-Creating a function with argument(s):
+Creating a function with parameters(s):

 ```python
 def greeting(a):